Manaslu Circuit Trek - 12 Days

 Whether you are traveling alone or in a group, the Short Manaslu Circuit Trek is available as a private and group adventure.
 If you are able to go with your group, there are great group discounts with greater discounts with larger groups.
 These group discounts don't apply when Ammonite Adventure organizes the group.

 We can accommodate groups of any size, and we will assign an assistant guide to any group with 12 or more trekkers.
-We will provide each pair of trekkers with a porter, and trekkers will be limited to 9 kg luggage.
+We will provide each pair of trekkers with a porter, and trekkers will be limited to 9 kg of luggage.

 Extra personal expenses on trekking

 Most of the costs related to everything during the Short Manaslu Circuit trek package are covered.
 While we cover most of the costs, there are certain costs that we don’t.
-For example, meals and accommodation in/Kathmandu are entirely up to our clients.
+For example, meals and accommodation in Kathmandu are entirely up to our clients.
 You can find any kind of hotel/lodge, luxury and budget, in Kathmandu, and clients can book online.

 All of our clients should bring some personal spending money for accommodation and food costs in Kathmandu, visa process, purchase of travel insurance policy, snacks and hot (tea/coffee) and cold drinks, tips for the crew members, souvenirs, etc. We recommend bringing cash (major currencies), as the currency can only be exchanged in Kathmandu or in Nepal for Nepali Rupees.
 The trekking regions will only accept Nepali currency.